 Tax topics are a system the IRS uses to organize tax returns and share information with taxpayers.
-Here's what it means if you receive message about Tax Topic 152.
+Here's what it means if you receive a message about Tax Topic 152.

 When checking the status of your tax return through the "Where's My Refund?" tool on the IRS website, you may see a message that says "Refer to Tax Topic 152."
 In this case, you'll want to know why you're seeing this code and what you should do about it.

 Let's gather an understanding of what this topic is and what it means for your tax refund.

 Topic 152 is a generic reference code that some taxpayers may see when accessing the IRS refund status tool.
 Unlike other codes that a taxpayer might encounter, Tax Topic 152 doesn't require any additional steps from the taxpayer.